avinash-chouhan/seg-mentor/README.md

 ### Modular Net Architecture via OOP
 The DL community is keen on open-sourcing net (inc. segmentation) implementations which is awesome;
- unfortunately each one gets its own repo which starts to be frustrating at times, since so much of the code (and procedures!) is the same (or ain't but should be!) and can be shared.
+ unfortunately each one gets its own repo which starts to be frustrating at times,

 Within the **Tensorflow** realm - **[Slim-models](https://github.com/tensorflow/models/tree/master/research/slim)** is a laudable attempt to bring implementations of some feature extractors to the same ground.